Laser treatment after cataract surgery

 My YAG Laser Capsulotomy

-After surgery, capsule cells can grow and cloud over, causing vision to become blurry or hazy again.
+Cause After surgery, capsule cells can grow and cloud over, causing vision to become blurry or hazy again.

-The YAG laser creates a precise opening in the cloudy capsule, allowing light to pass freely to the retina.
+Solution The YAG laser creates a precise opening in the cloudy capsule, allowing light to pass freely to the retina.

-Vision improvement occurs the same day.
+Result Vision improvement occurs the same day.
 The capsule cannot cloud again — the procedure is performed only once.

-During cataract surgery, the surgeon intentionally preserves the posterior capsule — a thin transparent membrane — to serve as a platform for the artificial lens.
+During cataract surgery, the surgeon preserves the posterior capsule — a thin transparent membrane — to serve as a platform for the artificial lens.
 Over time, cells on its surface can proliferate and cause clouding.
-PCO occurs in 20–40% of patients within 2–5 years after cataract surgery.
-This is entirely normal — not a complication, and not a return of the cataract.

-Symptoms of capsule clouding
+Symptoms of Capsule Clouding

 • Haze or fog in the visual field